 In this paper, we consider unilateral contact problem without friction between a rigid body and deformable one in the framework of isogeometric analysis.
-We present the theoretical analysis of the mixed problem.
-For the displacement, we use the pushforward of a NURBS space of degree p and for the Lagrange multiplier, the pushforward of a B-Spline space of degree p-2.
-These choices of space ensure to prove an inf - sup condition and so on, the stability of the method.
-We distinguish between contact and non-contact sets to avoid of classical geometrical hypothesis of the contact set.
-An optimal $a\ priori$ error estimate is demonstrated without assumption on the unknown contact set.
-Several numerical examples in two- and three-dimensions and in small and large deformation demonstrate the accuracy of the proposed method.
+We present the theoretical analysis of the mixed problem using an active-set strategy and for a primal space of NURBS of degree p and p-2 for a dual space of B-Spline.
+A inf - sup stability is proved to ensure a good property of the method.
+An optimal a priori error estimate is demonstrated without assumption on the unknown contact set.
+Several numerical examples in two- and threedimensional and in small and large deformations demonstrate the accuracy of the proposed method.